Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Best classifier:

-After finding the best hyper-parameters, we create a pipeline with the best parameters, and use it to fit the data:
+After finding the best hyper-parameters, we create a pipeline with those parameters, and use it to fit the data:

 ```python
 vectorizer = NLTKVectorizer(max_df=0.5, min_df=10, ngram_range=(1, 1),